abuiles/ember-101/hands-on.md

 });
 ~~~~~~~~

 What is that? **ES6 Modules**!
-As mentioned previously **ember-cli** expects us
+As mentioned previously, **ember-cli** expects us
-to write our code using ES6 Modules, `import Foo from 'foo'` is consuming the
+to write our code using ES6 Modules. `import Foo from 'foo'` consumes the
-default export from the package `foo` and assigning it to the variable `Foo`.
+default export from the package `foo` and assigns it to the variable `Foo`.
-`export default Foo.extend...` is how we define what our module is going to
+We use `export default Foo.extend...` to define what our module will
-expose, in this case we are exporting a single value which will be a subclass
+expose.
+In this case we will export a single value, which will be a subclass
 of `Foo`.

-T> For a better understanding of ES6 modules visit [ http://jsmodules.io/](http://jsmodules.io)
+T> For a better understanding of ES6 modules, visit [ http://jsmodules.io/](http://jsmodules.io).

 Now let's look at the model and route.

 {title="app/models/friend.js", lang="JavaScript"}
 ~~~~~~~~
-// We are importing the default value from ember-data into the variable DS.
+// We import the default value from ember-data into the variable DS.
 //
-// Ember-Data exports by default a namespace (known as DS) which exposes all the
+// Ember-Data exports by default a namespace (known as DS) that exposes all the
 // classes and functions defined in http://emberjs.com/api/data.

 import DS from 'ember-data';

-// Define the default export for this model which will be a subclass of DS.Model.
+// Define the default export for this model, which will be a subclass of DS.Model.
-// After this class has been defined we can export this subclass doing:
+// After this class has been defined, we can export this subclass doing:
 // import Friend from 'borrowers/models/friend'
 //
-// We can also use relative imports so if we were in other model we
+// We can also use relative imports.
+So if we were in another model, we
 // could have written
 // import Friend from './friend';

 export default DS.Model.extend({

-  // DS.attr is the standard way of defining attributes with Ember-Data
+  // DS.attr is the standard way to define attributes with Ember-Data
   firstName: DS.attr('string'),